behroozbc/made-project/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Is the weather conditions influnce on plan ticket?
+1. Is the weather conditions influnce on plan ticket price?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-XY is an important problem, because...
-This projects analyzes XY, using method A. The results can give insights into...
+The flight ticket' prices vary in diffrent time of year.
+I want to find a relation between the weather temperature and the price of tickets.
 ## Datasources

 <!-- Describe each datasources you plan to use in a section.
 Use the prefic "DatasourceX" where X is the id of the datasource. -->